OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

 ### Application audiences

 A less granular approach is to have separate spaces that match intended audiences, for example, internal and public-facing applications.
-This approach will clean up the public-facing space by moving internal resources into a different one.
+This approach will clean up the public-facing space by moving internal resources into a different space.

 This design can quickly improve the information for your public-facing space and may serve as a first step toward splitting resources into spaces for each application suite.